wormhole-foundation/wormhole-sdk-ts/platforms/solana/README.md

   - A big helper class `TestsHelper` allowing to do everything that is desirable in an integration tests package.
   - 2 classes allowing to interact with the Wormhole Core program and the Token Bridge one in a testing environment.
-They can be instanciated from `TestsHelper` which is supposed to be the class allowing to do everything.
+They can be instanciated from `TestsHelper` which is supposed to be the one-stop class for writing integration tests.